This is the best homemade, from-scratch black bean soup with ham recipe! It is even better than anything you’ll have at a restaurant!

 I highly recommend this Black Bean Soup recipe.
-It takes a while, but making it from scratch is SO worth it.
+It takes a while, but making it from scratch is worth it.
 It even tastes better than any restaurant’s black bean soup!

 - You can find ham steaks with other meat like bacon.